NATO chief sees no need to change nuclear alert level

 The alliance is to discuss further reinforcement steps at its next summit in June in Madrid.

-It is NATO's responsibility to “ensure that we don’t see a development where a conflict in Ukraine spiraled out of control and becomes a full-fledged confrontation between NATO and Russia in Europe,” Stoltenberg.
+It is NATO's responsibility to “ensure that we don’t see a development where a conflict in Ukraine spiraled out of control and becomes a full-fledged confrontation between NATO and Russia in Europe,” Stoltenberg said.

-He said alliance commanders are assuring that they are “able to maintain deconfliction (contacts) with Russia,” He said.
+He said alliance commanders are insisting that they are “able to maintain deconfliction (contacts) with Russia,” he said.

+From Lask, Stoltenberg flew to Tallin, Estonia, for talks on security of the Baltic region which borders Russia and its ally Belarus.

 Follow all AP stories on the Russian invasion of Ukraine at https://apnews.com/hub/russia-ukraine.